namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

 #### Step 4: Start debug

 After finished all steps.
-We can start debug.
+We can start debug by click "bug".
 Have fun !!!